 I’m a reluctant empty nester who lives too far from my kids, but now that they’re adults I’ve been able to spend more time on my own writing, which has been both challenging – rejection and mean comments from readers! – and invigorating – paychecks, kind comments from readers, and even the occasional accolade (here comes the humble brag): First Place in the Inspirational division of the 2017 Writer's Digest Writing Competition.

-I am fortunate to have my work featured in print and online publications like the Washington Post, Woman's Day, Cosmo, Redbook, Country Living, Good Housekeeping, the Chicago Tribune, and the Huffington Post, among others, and even have an essay in a real live book: So Glad They Told Me – Women Get Real About Motherhood (HerStories Press 2016).
+I am fortunate to have my work featured in print and online publications like O, The Oprah Magazine, Washington Post, Woman's Day, Cosmo, Redbook, Country Living, Good Housekeeping, the Chicago Tribune, Grown and Flown, and the Huffington Post, among others, and even have an essay in a real live book: So Glad They Told Me – Women Get Real About Motherhood (HerStories Press 2016).

 I’m a graduate of the renowned University of Missouri School of Journalism, where I hosted local segments of NPR’s Morning Edition.
 Every once in a while I do something that scares me, which is how I earned a certificate in fiction writing from the University of Iowa and wound up on stage at LA’s Tasty Words salon.

 When I have something to say about family, friendship and everyday life, you’ll find it on my blog, A Work in Progress.

 Six Word Bio: "I ask a lot of questions."